Loamist/bundevices/README.md

 - A device is considered online if it reported at least once in the last minute.

-> IMPORTANT: The is a simulation that sends updates to the API every 1 to 5 seconds.
+> IMPORTANT: There is a simulation that sends updates to the API every 1 to 5 seconds.
 This simulation is running automatically when the API starts.

 ## What you need to build